MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 id_token  |       | The token issued by the external identity provider. state     |       | The same state that was passed in the request, if any.
 Otherwise, this value shouldn't be present.

 On success, the provider would then issue an id_token for the user.
-Entra ID uses the published OIDC metadata to verify that the token contains the expected claims, and does any other validation of the token that OIDC requires.
+Microsoft Entra ID uses the published OIDC metadata to verify that the token contains the expected claims, and does any other validation of the token that OIDC requires.

 Claim | Value | Description
 ------|-------|------------
-iss   |       | Issuer – must match the issuer from the provider’s discovery metadata. aud   |       | Audience – the Entra ID client ID.
-See client_id in [Entra ID call to the external identity provider](#entra-id-call-to-the-external-identity-provider). exp   |       | Expiration time – set as usual. iat   |       | Issuing time – set as usual. sub   |       | Subject – must match the sub from the id_token_hint sent to initiate this request.
+iss   |       | Issuer – must match the issuer from the provider’s discovery metadata. aud   |       | Audience – the Microsoft Entra ID client ID.
+See client_id in [Microsoft Entra ID call to the external identity provider](#entra-id-call-to-the-external-identity-provider). exp   |       | Expiration time – set as usual. iat   |       | Issuing time – set as usual. sub   |       | Subject – must match the sub from the id_token_hint sent to initiate this request.